mintlayer/MLT-Token/staking_guide.md

 Once the compilation error is solved, we proceed to deploy.
 Reference capture follows:
 ![solidity compiler](./assets/solidity_compiler.png)

-Once we are in the deploy section we must select an environment and a web3 provider so we select to connect our Metamask wallet, it would be the option that says "Injected Provider - MetaMask" with which we want to perform the test, make sure you are in the Mumbai testnet and also having selected the correct contract to deploy. attached capture:
+Once we are in the deploy section we must select an environment and a web3 provider so we select to connect our Metamask wallet.
+This will be the option that says "Injected Provider - MetaMask" with which we want to perform the test.
+Make sure you are in the Mumbai testnet, and also having selected the correct contract to deploy.
+Reference capture follows:
 ![conect wallet](./assets/conect_wallet.png)

 Since we have everything ready, we press the "DEPLOY" button.
 After that we will be asked to confirm the transaction, and after a few seconds it should be deployed.
 Now we will be able to see on that same screen one more section that will allow us to interact with the recently deployed contract, as well as copy the address of the contract (save it because we will need it in the next step).
 As we were the ones that deployed the contract, we will own all the tokens, to be able to use them in the staking contract.